jillienchu/WNBA-Winning-Prediction/README.md

 # WNBA - Winning Team Prediction and Player Analysis

 ## :pushpin: Abstract
 This project aims to predict the likelihood of a team winning, analyzes the impact of a player's overall match statistics on their future efficiency and the impact of a team's overall statistics on a team winning the game.
+The WNBA 2014 data set used for this analysis can be found here: [https://sports-statistics.com/sports-data/sports-data-sets-for-data-modeling-visualization-predictions-machine-learning/](https://sports-statistics.com/sports-data/sports-data-sets-for-data-modeling-visualization-predictions-machine-learning/)

 ## :bulb: Features
-To conduct this project, the R programming language was used.
-In this, the following packages were used:
+To conduct this project, the R programming language was used on RStudio.
+In this, the following packages were used for analyzing and plotting the data:
 * stargazer
 * knitr
 * psych